Pipeline-To-Better-Placemaking/Pipeline-To-Better-Placemaking/README.md

 # Spring2022-Group02
-Creating a Pipeline to Better Placemaking.
+Mobile Application for Pipeline to Better Placemaking used React Native for its development.